Experimental Realization of All-Optical Terahertz Attoclock

-Recent studies have theoretically proposed a scheme for an optical attoclock in the terahertz regime (THz attoclock)~\cite{alloptical,ganPRA}.
+driving advances in attosecond metrology and providing new insights into laser-driven electron dynamics in atoms and molecules.

+The direct ionization of photoelectrons is inherently accompanied by the generation of terahertz (THz) radiation, originating from continuum–continuum transition of the released electrons~\cite{zhangPR,zhangOL}.
+This emission process establishes an intrinsic connection between the microscopic electronic dynamics and the macroscopic THz field, which encodes information about the photoelectron trajectory and the ionization timing~\cite{ganPRA,ganOE}.
+Recently, this connection has been theoretically reaffirmed~\cite{alloptical,ganPRA}, leading to the proposal of an all-optical attoclock in the THz regime (THz attoclock).
 The THz attoclock circumvents the need for photoelectron detection by measuring the THz radiation induced by the acceleration of the photoelectron.
 The schematic of THz attoclock is illustrated in Fig.~\ref{fig1}.
-A fundamental-frequency ($\omega$) laser field (red waveform) and its second harmonic (2$\omega$, blue waveform) ionize argon atoms, and the resulting photoelectrons are subsequently accelerated in the combined $\omega - 2\omega$ fields, leading to dipole radiation.
-Because the $\omega - 2\omega$ fields are nearly circularly polarized, the electrons are driven far away from the parent ion.
-Consequently, the radiation does not come from high-harmonic generation via electron–ion recombination~\cite{HHG1,HHG2,HHG3}.
+A fundamental-frequency ($\omega$) laser field (red waveform) and its second harmonic (2$\omega$, blue waveform) ionize Ar atoms, and the resulting photoelectrons are subsequently accelerated in the combined $\omega$-$2\omega$ fields, leading to dipole radiation.
+Because the $\omega$-$2\omega$ fields are nearly circularly polarized, the electrons are driven far away from the parent ion.
+Consequently, radiation does not come from high-harmonic generation through electron–ion recombination~\cite{HHG2,zhang2012PRL_zzx_yjm}.
 Instead, it originates from the transient acceleration of photoelectrons—known as Brunel radiation~\cite{bruneharmonic1,bruneharmonic2}—which contributes to low-order harmonic generation.
-The lowest-frequency component of Brunel radiation corresponds to the THz emission~\cite{bruneharmonic1,bruneharmonic2} (light-blue waveform in Fig.~\ref{fig1}).
+The lowest-frequency component of Brunel radiation corresponds to the THz emission (light-blue waveform in Fig.~\ref{fig1}).

-The connection between the THz emission and the PMD is illustrated in Fig.~\ref{fig1}.
+The connection between THz emission and PMD is illustrated in Fig.~\ref{fig1}.
 The PMD represents the probability $\mathcal{P}$ of photoelectrons with final velocity $\boldsymbol{v}(t\rightarrow\infty)$.
-Electrons accelerated in the asymmetric $\omega - 2\omega$ fields produce an asymmetric PMD, whose asymmetry is defined as
+Electrons accelerated in asymmetric $\omega$-$2\omega$ fields produce an asymmetric PMD, whose asymmetry is defined as~\cite{ganPRA}